 GW2.
 New to PvP.
-Comprehensive guide to all the core components of the Player vs Player game mode.
-2022.
+Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode.
+2023.

 PvP feels really good in Guild Wars 2 because the action combat system promotes fluidity of movement and the lack of a hard trinity of roles allows players to play what they want to play.
 The main appeal to me about GW2 PvP is its barrier to entry, which is almost nonexistent.
-I enjoy creating new characters and being able to PvP on them at the same level as all my other ones instantly.
+I enjoy creating new characters and being able to PvP on them instantly without needing to grind for gear or level them up to be at the same effect as my other characters.
+At the same time, there is such a high skill ceiling that allows you to express yourself and can be very addicting to keep improving.

 You can play PvP as soon as you leave the tutorial at level 2 by clicking on the PvP icon in the top left menu and using the PvP panel.
 Players are scaled up to maximum level in PvP and have access to the same stats as everyone else, so there is no need to grind PvE to become stronger in PvP.
 This also means that every player has the same opportunity to win as each other.
 The only thing that matters is your skill.
 Some classes may be stronger than others, and some classes counter others, but for the most part it is fairly balanced.